-India today (Oct 6, 2011) woke up to a shocking news – death of Steve Jobs (Oct 5, 2011).
+India today (Oct 6, 2011) woke up to shocking news – the death of Steve Jobs (Oct 5, 2011).
 Everyone knew it was a matter of time before he would die but yet everyone was shocked and “saddened”.
 Today was going to be a special day in India – Dasara was being celebrated across the country.

-The main significance of Dasara being end of evil (corruption if you may) and we hear the death of a good man.
+The main significance of Dasara being an end of evil (corruption if you may) and we hear the death of a good man.
 Yes, his competitors did see Steve Jobs as “evil” as his quality was so superior that it hurt their balance sheets.

 My Introduction to Apple Products

 In my first job in the US (EVB Software Engineering), during 1992-93 time frame I used a Macintosh for the first time.
-The monitor size was “impressive enough” during those days, today it seems smart phones screens are almost as big as those old screens!
+The monitor size was “impressive enough” during those days, today it seems smartphones screens are almost as big as those old screens!
 Macs were very expensive during those days and most of us stuck onto the sluggish Windows 3.1.

 My daughter’s first computer definitely was a Macintosh!

-For a brief period I programmed in Objective-C on NeXT computers.
+For a brief period, I programmed in Objective-C on NeXT computers.

-By no means I was a “power” user of a Mac.
-After a long gap we bought our first Apple product at home – iPod, followed by iPad and just recently an iMac.
+By no means, I was a “power” user of a Mac.
+After a long gap, we bought our first Apple product at home – iPod, followed by iPad and just recently an iMac.

 Steve Jobs – The India Connection